 In terms of work, I’ve had a variety of jobs, from being a kennel girl for the SPCA, to a ski instructor, to a cleaning lady.
 My best paid job was teaching high school English in an inner city school in Toronto.
 (See ’Classroom Lessons’.)
 When I became overwhelmed by marking after sixteen years, I qualified as a teacher librarian, which meant I taught nearly every subject but marked nothing.
 It was great.
 In the Findhorn Foundation I headed up the Housekeeping Department of a large hotel and learned to love housework.
 At different times I led entry level workshops and supervised new members as they adjusted to community life.

-In January 2013 I began an MFA program with the Whidbey Island Writers Association at the Northwest Institute of Literary Arts.
+Now that I’m back at school, my focus is there.
 When I’m not working on assignments I write protest letters to politicians, garden, sing in the Unitarian Church Chalice Choir, take yoga classes and play duplicate bridge.

 Photograph by Michael Julian Berz